BelT26/Finding-Pluto/README.md

 To maximize the educational impact I added a couple of features to the game.
 The section next to the quiz container contains statistics about the planet that the user has reached and underneath the quiz the planets are depicted in relation to their position between the sun and Pluto.

 Although my main target audience are primary school children older children and adults may also improve their solar system knowledge by playing!

+## Planning

+The original wireframes can be found in the assets directory.

+The game was initially designed to be played on a desktop so that the screen is large enough to display all of the available features.
+It was later adapeted for tablet and mobile devices.

+I initially designed the fuel gauge, questions, planet-stats and flight path independently and tested that they worked before adding them to the game.
+I later constructed functions that would update all items based on the user's response.

+Once the game was working correctly I added and styled the modals.
+I then adapted the layout and the elements displayed so that the game could be played on smaller devices.

+## Structure

+The site consists of a single page.
+Modals are used for the introduction, rules and various user feedback messages.
+The appearance of the main game and the modals are controlled by using a CSS 'hide' class that is applied and removed via javascript functions linked to buttons via event listeners.

+The site consists of a header displaying the title of the game and a main section displaying either the game elements or a modal.
+A footer was omitted as it detracted from the game and did not add any user benefits.

+All user input is provided by clicking on buttons rather then entering text, therefore user validation checks have not been included.

+## Features

 ## Introduction
 ![introduction giving background to the game](https://github.com/BelT26/Finding-Pluto/blob/main/assets/screenshots/introduction.png)